 Grand Chinggis Khaan Square, and previously known as Sukhbaatar Square, is the central square of Mongolia’s capital Ulaanbaatar.

 In July 1921, in the center of Ulaanbaatar, the ‘hero of the revolution’, Damdin Sukhbaatar, declared Mongolia’s final independence from the Chinese.
-This is the center of the City and occasionally used for rallies, ceremonies and even rock concerts.
+This is the center of the City and occasionally used for rallies, ceremonies, and even rock concerts.

 The Genghis Khan Statue, part of the Genghis Khan Complex is a 40 meter (131 ft) tall statue of Genghis Khan on horseback.
 It’s is located 54 km (33 miles) from UB by the Tuul River.

 The Zaisan Memorial is a memorial in the southern area of the Mongolian capital of Ulaanbaatar that honors Soviet soldiers killed in World War II.
-From the top of the hill you will be able to enjoy a nice panoramic view of Ulaanbator.
+From the top of the hill, you will be able to enjoy a nice panoramic view of Ulaanbator.

 Gobi Desert is definitely a place that must be experienced.
-Ideally it’s about a 7 – 8 day package tour from Ulan Bator.
+Ideally, it’s about a 7 – 8-day package tour from Ulan Bator.
 8 days is perfect because that gives you enough flexibility and freedom to stop anywhere you like.
 You will need a reliable 4×4 jeep, most of the tour operators use the cool looking van UAZ (Russian made van).

-During this tour you will experience the national forest, wild horses, camels, and be able to trek through the incredible sand dunes called Khongoryn Els Sand Dunes which is one of the largest and most spectacular sand dunes in Mongolia.
+During this tour, you will experience the national forest, wild horses, camels, and be able to trek through the incredible sand dunes called Khongoryn Els Sand Dunes which is one of the largest and most spectacular sand dunes in Mongolia.
 You can Also experience the gorgeous view of Tsagaan Suvarga Canyon on a dark night when no one around, hike at the Gobi Desert National Park, then get to witness the place where the first dinosaur egg was discovered in Mongolia.

 Mongolians believe that there are 33 different areas in the Gobi , where sandy desert occupies only 3 percent of the total territory.
 South Gobi is located 553 km from Ulaanbaatar, average altitude of 1406 meters above sea level.
 In reality, most parts of the Gobi Desert are lands of steppes and home to camel breeders rich with wildlife and vegetation.
 Khongor- Mongolian is the largest sand dune reaching a height of 800-meter in some of the highest areas.

 One of the most exciting things about this trip is to experience the daily life of traditional nomadic families.
-Sleeping overnight in a gar, waking up to the noise of house-hold animals like goats, sheep, camels and of course yaks and trying out traditional Nomadic food prepared by the hosting family is something you will never forget.
+Sleeping overnight in a Gar, waking up to the noise of household animals like goats, sheep, camels and of course yaks and trying out traditional Nomadic food prepared by the hosting family is something you will never forget.

 If you are staying in Golden Gobi Guesthouse in Ulan Bator they offer a Golden Gobi Desert Tour.
 I have seen many recommendations for their good and reliable service.

 Ulan Bator is a small city so a brisk walk from the station into town takes 20 minutes.
 But the best thing about the capital is the taxi system.
 Nowhere else in the world can you hail a passing BMW or Mercedes-Benz and have it take you a couple of miles for less than a dollar.
-Nearly every car will stop for you, and there is a standard rate of 250 tugriks (US$ 1 = 2150 Tugriks) per kilometre.
-The only difficulty is making yourself understood to the driver.
+Nearly every car will stop for you, and there is a standard rate of 250 tugriks (US$ 1 = 2150 Tugriks) per kilometer.
+The only difficulty is making yourself understood by the driver.

-Even though there are plenty of buses you should never take the chance, not only to avoid pickpocketing but also considering language issues.
+Even though there are plenty of buses you should never take the chance, not only to avoid pickpocketing but also consider language issues.
 Mongolia is a vast landscape and getting from one place to another requires much driving.
-Roads are rough and most of the road systems are not paved sometimes one hour drives may often feel closer to three.
+Roads are rough and most of the road systems are not paved sometimes one-hour drives may often feel closer to three.
 So the best way to travel throughout the country is to work with a ground operator for all of your transportation logistics.
 As many recommended if you are going out of town trips just hire a 4×4 Jeep plus guide.

 Broadway Obsidian & Grill Restaurant, Sukbaatar Square St 16, Ulan Bator